open-telemetry/opamp-spec/specification.md

 # Security

-Remote configuration, downloadable addons and agent packages are a significant security risk.
-By sending a malicious server-side configuration or a malicious addon the Server may compel the Agent to perform undesirable work.
+Remote configuration, downloadable packages are a significant security risk.
+By sending a malicious server-side configuration or a malicious package the Server may compel the Agent to perform undesirable work.
 This section defines recommendations that reduce the security risks for the Agent.

 Guidelines in this section are optional for implementation, but are highly